KadTheAnalyst/PortfolioProject/README.md

-This portfolio contains all my projects dealing with different kinds of data from different profiles/sectors like Healthcare, Retail, FMCG, Banking, Education, Real estate and Entertainment at your perusal.
+This portfolio contains all my projects dealing with different kinds of data from different domains like Healthcare, Retail, FMCG, Banking, Education, Real estate and Entertainment at your perusal.